 Once the HTML code is added I suggest previewing your email template and making revisions.
-Please note if you’re adding images to the BEE Free template, you will need to readd them to the Pardot template.
+Please note if you’re adding images to the BEE Free email builder, you will need to re-add them to the Pardot template.

-Similar to BEE Free, Topol.io allows users to design emails with a drag and drop tool and it’s “sooooo easy”.
-In comparison to BEE Free, Topol.io also provides a number of email templates but not nearly as many.
-One feature I believe Topol.io does better is the process of exporting the email HTML.
+Similar to BEE Free, Topol.io is a free email builder that allows users to easily design emails with a drag and drop tool.
+In comparison to BEE Free, Topol.io does not provide as many free email templates.
+One feature Topol.io does better is the process of exporting the email HTML.
 Topol.io automatically creates a download of the .html file, rather than a zip file.

 After selecting your email template to design, you’ll want to “Save & Download”, which will prompt an automatic download of the HTML.
 From here the same process as stated above should be followed to import the email HTML into Pardot.

-Unlike our first two contenders, Stripo requires users to sign up for a free account and caps off at 4 free downloads each month.
-However, Stripo.email states the download limits get reset every month.
-By selecting “Email Templates” in the navigation bar, you’re able to select from numerous email templates and filter by type, industry, and season.
+Unlike the other two free email builders, Stripo requires users to sign up for an account.
+This email builder also caps off at 4 free downloads each month.
+However, Stripo.email resets the download limits every month.
+By selecting “Email Templates” in the navigation bar, you’re able to select from numerous free email builders and filter by type, industry, and season.

 “Try Out” your email template once you’ve selected the right fit and begin to make your revisions.
-When you’re ready to export the HTML, you will save the email template which will then prompt you to create a free user account.
+When you’re ready to export the HTML, save the free template which will then prompt you to create an account.

 Not a Pardot user?
-Here’s a similar article for Marketo.
+Here’s a similar article for free email builders for Marketo.